writethedocs/www/docs/conf/au/2017/cfp.rst

 all speakers at this time.

-By not covering travel costs for our speakers, we are able to keep ticket prices low and to make the conference accessible to the largest number of participants possible.
+By not covering travel costs for our speakers, we are able to keep ticket prices low and to make the mini-conference accessible to the largest number of participants possible.

 If your proposal is accepted but you are unable to attend due to travel costs, please let us know and we will do our best to help make it happen.

-*Please note that for unconference sessions we will not be able to waive your attendance fee*.
-We hope to have many good conversations, but can't afford to offer each Unconference session leader a free ticket.

-You’ll hear from us with our proposal decisions by **15th June**.
+You’ll hear from us with our proposal decisions by **30th September**.

 Questions?
 ----------